Published: 15 Dec 2025 | Reading Time: 8 min read

 In computer science, sorting algorithms are essential tools that allow data to be arranged in a logical and ordered manner.
-One of the features that makes Selection Sort stand out among the various sorting algorithms is the fact that it is very simple and has advantages.
-In fact, it could be considered the least efficient of the sorting algorithms when it comes to large datasets, but its simplicity still makes it an excellent introductory topic for people who are new to algorithm design and analysis.
+Selection Sort stands out among various sorting algorithms due to its simplicity and straightforward approach.
+While it may be considered one of the least efficient sorting algorithms for large datasets, its simplicity makes it an excellent introductory topic for people new to algorithm design and analysis.

-This blog post will cover the theory behind Selection Sort, its detailed implementation, and its time and space complexities.
-You will have a comprehensive understanding of Selection Sort's operation and its significance in the broader context of sorting algorithms by the end.
+This blog post covers the theory behind Selection Sort, its detailed implementation, and its time and space complexities.
+By the end, you will have a comprehensive understanding of Selection Sort's operation and its significance in the broader context of sorting algorithms.

-A simple sorting algorithm known as selection sort always chooses the smallest (or largest) item from the unsorted section and places it in the appropriate location within the sorted section.
+Selection Sort is a simple sorting algorithm that repeatedly chooses the smallest (or largest) item from the unsorted section and places it in the appropriate location within the sorted section.
 The list is split into two sections using this method: a sorted segment and an unsorted segment.
-At first, all of the elements are in the unsorted portion, while the sorted section is empty.
-In order to essentially increase the sorted section by one and decrease the unsorted portion, the method iteratively selects the least element from the unsorted part and replaces it with the first unsorted element.

 Despite being simple to understand and apply, Selection Sort's O(n²) time complexity makes it the least effective method for big datasets.
 However, because of its simplicity, it is a useful teaching tool for understanding the foundations of sorting algorithms.